redpanda-data/connect/website/docs/guides/bloblang/advanced.md

 # Out: {"a":"(foo)","b":"(bar)"}
 ```

-However, in cases where we wish to provide multiple named parameters to a mapping we can execute them on object literals for the same effect:

-However, we can still use object literals for this purpose.
+However, we can use object literals in order to provide multiple map parameters.
 Imagine if we wanted a map that is the exact same as above except the pattern is `[%v]` instead, with the potential for even more patterns in the future.
 To do that we can pass an object with a field `value` with our target to map and a field `pattern` which allows us to specify the pattern to apply:

 ```coffee
 map formatting {